What Prompted the Memory

-If you think what happened to me way back in those ancient days when autism was virtually unknown, think again.
+If you think what happened to me way back in those ancient days when autism was virtually unknown, was a fluke, think again.

-A young miss of nineteen got her first job at a play school.
-She had no qualifications whatsoever at all.
+Recently, a young miss of nineteen got her first job at a play school.
+She had no qualifications whatsoever.
 However, she was now responsible for children between 2 and 4.

 One of the kids seemed autistic so the young miss spoke to her supervisor.